RevolutionUC/revolutionuc-emails/README.md

   - `yesConfirmationUrl` (confirmation url for a "yes" response)
   - `noConfirmationUrl` (confirmation url for a "no" response)
   - `corrected` (boolean - whether this email was a corrected email)
+  - `offWaitlist` (boolean - whether to notify the user that they have been moved off the waitlist)

 #### `firstInfoEmail`